-Hybrids: Often referred to as a 3-finger, lobster claw, or trigger finger glove, a hybrid usually isolates the thumb and index finger while grouping the pinky to middle fingers.
+Hybrids: Often referred to as a three-finger, lobster claw, or trigger finger glove, a hybrid usually isolates the thumb and index finger while grouping the pinky to middle fingers.
 This allows the best combination of warmth and dexterity.

 Now, not all gloves, mittens, and hybrids are created equal.
 One style is not necessarily outright better than the rest.
-To determine what the best possible glove or mitten would be, you need to look outside and inside of your handwear choice.
+To determine what the best possible glove or mitten would be, you need to look on the outside and inside of your handwear choice.
 How warm and dry your hands will stay comes down to how well the inside and outside work together.

 We can break down handwear’s two main parts further by looking at the individual elements.
 Here are the main elements that determine how warm your fingers and hands will be out in the snow.

-Those who experience chronically cold hands, may consider investing in battery-powered heated handwear.
+Those who experience chronically cold hands may consider investing in battery-powered heated handwear.

 Fit: Fit is another crucial part to keeping your digits from freezing.
 If the fit is too big there will be too much space for your hands to heat up the cold air inside, and your fingers will be chilly.
-If the fit is too small you risk inadequate blood flow, and your fingers will be chilly.
-Certain companies like Hestra offer specific sizes on a numerical scale so you can find the pair that well, fits like a glove.
+If the fit is too small, then you risk inadequate blood flow, and your fingers will be chilly.
+Certain companies like Hestra offer specific sizes on a numerical scale so you can find the pair that fits like a glove.

 To improve the fit of a too-big pair of gloves or mittens, you can try a pair of liners underneath.
 The liners will help take up some of the empty space to keep your hands warm.
 BONUS: many liners now offer touchscreen-compatible fingers!